-The top-order batsman had hit Sam Curran for a long shot only for Dawid Malan to scoop in for a catch.
+The top-order batter had hit Sam Curran for a long shot only for Dawid Malan to scoop in for a catch.
 The on-field umpire had initially deemed it out, but referred to the third umpire for a referral as the ball appeared to have grazed the ground under Malan’s clutch.

 Explained: What is a soft signal in cricket?

-Whenever there’s a tight call during the match, let’s say a close catch, the on-field umpires had to come up with a decision often based on their intuition.
+Earlier, whenever there was a tight call during the match, let’s say a close catch, the on-field umpires had to come up with a decision often based on their intuition.
 In Suryakumar Yadav’s case, the umpire had given out.
 That intuition is what is known as a soft signal.

-The soft signal rule in cricket can only be overturned if the TV umpire has irrefutable evidence.
+The soft signal rule in cricket could only be overturned if the TV umpire has irrefutable evidence.
 During Suryakumar Yadav’s dismissal, there were several doubts about whether the ball had actually touched the ground or not.
-Or to put it another way, there was no way of finding conclusive evidence to prove that the ball had touched the ground.
+Or to put it another way, there was no way of finding conclusive evidence to prove that the ball had indeed touched the ground.

 The reason an umpire has to give a soft signal is documented.
 On the replays, even clean catches look not out because it is a 2D image of a 3D event.
 Hence, umpires look at whether the fingers are under the ball.
 It is a grey area but tech has no answer for now.
 Need 3D cameras?— Harsha Bhogle (@bhogleharsha) March 18, 2021

 “The reason an umpire has to give a soft signal is documented,” noted commentator Harsha Bhogle explained on his Twitter page.
 “On the replays, even clean catches look not out because it is a 2D image of a 3D event.
 Hence, umpires look at whether the fingers are under the ball.
 It is a grey area but tech has no answer for now.
 Need 3D cameras?”